Photo by Jenna Braunstein

 In picking students, the program looks for both a strong academic record and a strong background in journalism.
 No more than 84 students are enrolled each year.
 In 2019, slightly less than half the applicants were accepted.
 The program does not take late applications.

 If I enroll does that guarantee I will be admitted next year as a Northwestern undergraduate?

 No. But on average, about 25 percent of the students return to Northwestern University the following year.
-In 2019-20, about 90 former Medill cherubs are enrolled as Northwestern undergraduates (first year through senior year).
+In 2019-20, nearly 90 former Medill cherubs were enrolled as Northwestern undergraduates (first year through senior year).
 They comprised a little more than one percent of the university’s entire undergraduate student body.